 There are certain Thanksgiving food staples that your cat must avoid.
 These foods can cause some digestive discomfort at best and can lead to fatal conditions at worst.

-If you are not sure whether or not a certain Thanksgiving food is safe for your cat to eat, it is always better the err on the side of caution and not give your cat any human food.
+If you’re not sure whether or not a certain Thanksgiving food is safe for your cat to eat, it’s always better to err on the side of caution and not give your cat that human food.
 If you want to treat your cat on Thanksgiving, talk to your vet and see what they recommend to spruce up your cat’s traditional dry or wet food routine for the special holiday.

 Do you share food with your cat on Thanksgiving?
 Have you ever had a Thanksgiving emergency due to your cat eating something they shouldn’t?
-Let us know in the comments section.
+Let us know in the comments below!